Biden vows to finish Kabul evacuation, avenge US deaths

 They were the first U.S. service members killed in Afghanistan since February 2020, the month the Trump administration struck an agreement with the Taliban that called for the militant group to halt attacks on Americans in exchange for a U.S. agreement to remove all American troops and contractors by May 2021.
 Biden announced in April that he would have all forces out by September.

-Thursday's attacks, came 12 days into the rushed evacuation and five days before its scheduled completion.
-Some Republicans and others are arguing to extend the evacuation beyond next Tuesday's deadline.
+Some Republicans and others are arguing to extend the evacuation beyond Tuesday's deadline.

 The administration has been widely blamed for a chaotic and deadly evacuation that began in earnest only after the collapse of the U.S.-backed Afghan government and the Taliban’s takeover of the country.
 More than 100,000 people have been evacuated so far, Afghans, Americans and others.